Declin-Anderson/Declin-Anderson.github.io/_pages/about.md

 I'm a graduate from University of Wisconsin - Stout!

-My major was Computer Science with a concentration on Game Design and Development and I have a minor in Mathematics.
+🕹️My major was Computer Science with a concentration on Game Design and Development and I have a minor in Mathematics.

-I'm currently working for start up that I helped found called Totally Not a Bunch of Cats LLC where we produce video games with currently one released mobile game and another on the way.
+👾I'm currently working for start up that I helped found called Totally Not a Bunch of Cats LLC where we produce video games with currently one released mobile game and another on the way.
 Aiming to work on a computer game after our next release.

-I'm interested in all things video games with a history of front-end design and development, but I love learning every aspect of game design and development and love to share my experience and work with everyone!
+🎮I'm interested in all things video games with a history of front-end design and development, but I love learning every aspect of game design and development and love to share my experience and work with everyone!

 # Selected Experience